AlexnBray/Molecular-Dynamics-Simulator--CPP-/README.md

 [![Build](https://github.com/AlexnBray/Molecular-Dynamics-Simulator---C-/actions/workflows/build.yml/badge.svg)](https://github.com/AlexnBray/Molecular-Dynamics-Simulator---C-/actions/workflows/build.yml)

-This project is a real-time 2D molecular dynamics sandbox written in modern C++, where hundreds to thousands of particles interact through a Lennard-Jones (LJ) force model, resolve near-field overlap with impulse-style collision handling, and advance with fixed-step Verlet-style integration for stable simulation timing; the result is an interactive desktop simulation that demonstrates physics modeling, numerical integration, spatial partitioning, and rendering/HUD engineering in a compact, readable codebase.
+This project is a 2D molecular dynamics sandbox written in modern C++, where hundreds to thousands of particles interact through a Lennard-Jones (LJ) force model, resolve near-field overlap with impulse-style collision handling, and advance with fixed-step Verlet-style integration for stable simulation timing; the result is an interactive desktop simulation that demonstrates physics modeling, numerical integration, spatial partitioning, and rendering/HUD engineering in a compact, readable codebase.

+## Why did I do this?
+This was a personal project that I decided to create to learn about both C++ optimisation properly and computer-aided physics simulations.
+- if something's slow, you see it in the HUD straight away so this was a great way to visually track how code changes and computation refactors actually affected the performance.
+- Verlet integration and Lennard-Jones forces are simple on paper but less obvious once particles start exploding off screen at frame one.

 ## Demo